jaketon121/Online-Money-Making/Food Deliver/LOW PAYING Offers: DoorDash New Pay Model TIPS To Make More Money.md

 - Quick return one -  accept the one let me get a quick turnaround but also in a very busy area - not that deliver drop by time ...

+- Dumb it - Educate your market especially the newbies to reject the crap

 Small investment for big return .